 Remuneration refers to remuneration as defined in paragraph 1 of the Fourth Schedule, see section 2.3.
-From March 2022, amounts other than a cash payment that is due and payable to the employee after having accounted for deductions in terms of section 34(1)(b) of the BCEA must be disregarded.
+From March 2022, amounts other than a cash payment to the employee after adding back deductions in terms of section 34(1)(b) of the BCEA must be disregarded.